Kid Dynamite (band)

-Kid Dynamite was an American, Philadelphia-based hardcore punk band.
+Kid Dynamite was an American hardcore punk band from Philadelphia, Pennsylvania.
 They formed in 1997 and broke up in 2000, while reuniting sporadically since then until 2013.
 They were signed to Jade Tree Records.

 History

 20th century

 Kid Dynamite was formed in 1997 by drummer Dave Wagenschutz and guitarist Dan Yemin, who had both played in the influential New Jersey band Lifetime.
 After their dissolution, Yemin expressed interest in forming a new band.
 He called friend Steve Ferrell to fill the role as the bassist and Wagenschutz on drums, rounding out the rhythm section.
 They then went into the studio to record the music for what would become their first demo.
 After trying out multiple singers, they settled on Jason Shevchuk, who previously sang for straight edge band Bound.
 With this lineup intact, Jason added vocals over the music the band previously recorded, naming the demo 'Six Songs With Jay Singing'.
-They played their first show on April 22, 1998, in Philadelphia, opening for Better Than A Thousand.
+They played their first show on April 22, 1998, in Philadelphia, opening for Better Than a Thousand.
 From there, the band played shows up and down the East Coast of the United States throughout the summer of that year.

 In the fall of 1998, they entered the studio to record their first full length album with Steve Evetts, who had previously worked with Lifetime on their albums Hello Bastards and Jersey's Best Dancers.
 Kid Dynamite released their self-titled debut on October 27, 1998, through Jade Tree to immediate popularity.
 After the album's release, the band continued to gig throughout the winter of 1998.
 In 1999, bassist Steve Ferrell departed the band on good terms and was temporarily replaced by Ernie Parada of GreyArea.
 The bassist position was then permanently filled by Michael 'Spider' Cotterman.
 In the summer of 1999, the band embarked on their first cross-country tour opening for Good Riddance, alongside Boston's In My Eyes.
 From there, they spent the rest of the year on the road with other bands including Kill Your Idols, Snapcase, and Buried Alive.
 In between that, they went back into the studio to record what would be their last album Shorter, Faster, Louder.
 After the album's completion, Shevchuk left in December 1999 to finish film school.
 Though it was rumoured that Jesse Standhard of Right Brigade had taken over as the lead singer, it was ultimately proven false.